 What goes into getting a business license?

 Local government controls the issuance of a business license within its territory.
 The business license has several purposes, including regulation, accountability, and taxation.
-This article give a brief overview of what to expect when filing for a business license.
+This article gives a brief overview of what to expect when filing for a business license.

 Business License Overview

 Nearly all cities and counties require that a business obtain a business license prior to carrying on business or commercial activity within its territory.
-There are also a litany of federally regulated businesses.
+There is also a litany of federally regulated businesses.
 For a list of federally regulated industries and associated laws, see Business Permits and Associate Licenses from the SBA.
 This article focuses on the local requirements for obtaining a business permit.

 Business licenses have a variety of purposes.
 Most importantly, a license is are a form of city or county tax that goes to provide government support and services.
 Likewise, the permit allows the government to regulate and account for business activity within its territory.

 Local government has the authority granted by the state constitution (taxing power) to require a license to carry on business activity.